When you want something fresh and crunchy, lettuce wraps are just thing.

 Chicken Lemongrass Lettuce Wraps Topped with a Crunch Carrot and Apple Matchstick Salad

-Pair this chicken with the carrot, apple and watermelon radish matchstick salad, and you have a dynamic duo of clean eating for days.
+Pair this chicken with the carrot, apple, and watermelon radish matchstick salad, and you have a dynamic duo of clean eating for days.
 Make quick work of this salad with a proper mandolin.
-I have tried more expensive mandolins but this one really is the best.
-If you use it a lot you might have to replace it as the blade dulls, my last one lasted for about 2 years.
+I have tried more expensive mandolins, but this one is the best.
+If you use it a lot you might have to replace it as the blade dulls, my last one lasted for about two years.

-Most of us start out with our grand New Year’s Resolutions and for 2 weeks (or maybe just 2 days) we are all in!!!
+Most of us start with our grand New Year’s Resolutions, and for two weeks (or maybe just two days) we are all in!!!
 And then BAM we are back to our old habits all over again.
-This year I am resolving to take things slower, make smaller goals and celebrate tiny accomplishments.
+This year I am resolving to take things slower, make smaller goals, and celebrate tiny accomplishments.
 Sounds defeatist?
 Not at all.
-Research has shown that when we take on too much we fail more often.
-There is something to be said for making one small change at a time, and really celebrating when you are able to do just a little bit better than you did yesterday.
-Having this mindset allows us to be nicer to ourselves.
+Research has shown that when we take on too much, we fail more often.
+There is something to be said for making one small change at a time, and celebrating when you can do just a little bit better than you did yesterday.
+Having this mindset allows us to be kinder to ourselves.

-Self improvement is about assessing where you are, figuring out where you want to go, and then moving there steadily and slowly with unwavering focus.
-When we take on too much we often fall victim to the “all or nothing” mindset.
-We set a really high standard for ourselves and then when we fail to meet it perfectly we give up everything.
+Self-improvement is about assessing where you are, figuring out where you want to go, and then moving there steadily and slowly with unwavering focus.
+When we take on too much, we often fall victim to the “all or nothing” mindset.
+We set a high standard for ourselves and then when we fail to meet it perfectly, we give up everything.

 Let’s try to go a little slower this year, and be a lot more successful at reaching our goals than we were last year.

 - 3 chicken breasts (or use 1.5 lbs pork tenderloin, sliced thin)

 - 2 cloves garlic minced